ravenawk/patsbytes/content/articles/ansible_collections.md

 > **NOTE:** There is an additional location where ansible searches for collections.
 It will search for the collections folder in the directory in which a playbook runs.

-Let's look at a couple of ways to see this variable's value using the two command _ansible-config dump | grep COLLECTIONS_PATHS_ and _ansible --version_.
+Let's look at a couple of ways to see this variable's value using the two commands _ansible-config dump | grep COLLECTIONS_PATHS_ and _ansible --version_.

 ```bashsession {linenos=false,hl_lines=[2, 8]}
 $ ansible-config dump | grep COLLECTIONS_PATHS